 Thanks again team Paddy Dakar for another great event and weekend, it really is the highlight of the year from a motorbike point of view!

 Lads, I can’t express how much I enjoy this event.
 I meet friends I have made there each year, everyone is friendly and has a good attitude, I even sold a bike there!

 The Paddy Dakar is an Orienteering on Motorbikes charity event that takes place in and around Slieve Feilem & the Galtee Montains which straddle counties Limerick and Tipperary.
 The Paddy Dakar is run to raise funds for local and national charities, but more significantly- the sheer fun of it!

 It is held as a tribute to Dakar Riders past and present who by their participation have demonstrated themselves to be the pinnacle of Off-Road endurance riding.

 The Dakar (Formerly The Paris Dakar) is the last rally of its kind in the world and Ireland has had 4 riders finish the Rally, it's also the most dangerous with 48 deaths since its inception in 1978.

 Riders who take part in the Paddy Dakar will meet on the night prior to the main event for a briefing on the rules, regulations and course layout.
 Entrants must be riding road legal machines with accompanying documentation, such as Road Tax, Ownership and Insurance.
-Bearing in mind, The Paddy Dakar is not a Time-Trial
+The Paddy Dakar is not a Time-Trial.